 Under the wrong circumstances, any personal injury accident can turn fatal.
-A life-threatening injury such as one to the brain or spinal cord can arise from car accidents, truck accidents, sports incidents, acts of violence, animal attacks, slip and fall accidents, premises liability accidents, pedestrian accidents, bicycle accidents, medical malpractice, workplace accidents, construction site accidents, or a variety of other situations.
-No matter how your loved one died, consult with a Gwinnett County wrongful death attorney.
+A life-threatening injury such as one to the brain or spinal cord can arise from a car accident, sports incident, act of violence, animal attack, slip and fall, premises liability accident, workplace accident, construction site accident, or a variety of other situations.
+No matter how your loved one died, consult with a Georgia wrongful death attorney.
 It’s possible that someone else could be legally responsible for the fatal accident.

-If you’re one of these parties, you have two years from the date of your relative’s death to file a wrongful death case, according to Georgia law.
-You will need to go to the Gwinnett County civil courts to bring your lawsuit against the party allegedly responsible (“liable”) for your loved one’s fatal accident.
+If you’re one of these parties, you have two years from the date of your relative’s death to file a wrongful death claim in Georgia.
+You will need to go to the Gwinnett, DeKalb, Cobb, or Fulton County civil courts to bring your lawsuit against the party allegedly responsible (“liable”) for your loved one’s fatal accident.
 This could be an employer, a drunk driver, a product manufacturer, criminal, and/or another party.

-The Gwinnett County courts may award you and/or the estate damages for the wrongful death if you can prove that the accident would not have happened but for the negligent or wrongful acts of the defendant.
-According to state law, surviving family members are entitled to recover “the full value of the life of the decedent without deducting for any of the necessary or personal expenses of the decedent had he lived” in a wrongful death action.
-The “full value of life” damages can include:
+The courts may award you and/or the estate damages for the wrongful death if you can prove that the accident would not have happened but for the negligent or wrongful acts of the defendant.
+Damages can include:

 “Mr. Appel was quick to respond to my calls or emails, and I never worried about my case being neglected.” – Roslin W.